 Conditions of the Spine

 Your back pain, stiff shoulder, weak leg or numb foot may arise from a spine or spinal cord condition.
-The experts of the Orthopaedic & Spine Institute at Abington Health are spine specialists, highly trained in diagnosing your spine problem and providing the newest and best treatment for you.
+The experts of the Abington Orthopedic & Spine Institute – Jefferson Health are spine specialists, highly trained in diagnosing your spine problem and providing the newest and best treatment for you.